amylour/everneed/README.md

 **Contact Us - All Users**

 A brief contact form is offered in the footer of Everneed for any queries the customer may have.
-One submitting their name, email and message, a thank you page is displayed, with a 'Return Home' button.
+Once they have submitted their name, email and message, a thank you page is displayed, with a 'Return Home' button.
 The Admin may view the messages in their connected business email service and reply directly to the customer.

 <details open>
     <summary>Contact Us Form - All Users</summary>